 For more detailed information on the difference between traditional and virtual phone systems, check out our VoIP vs landline comparison.

-Virtual Phone System Pros and Cons
+Cloud Phone System Pros and Cons

 Given that close to 80% of companies in the United States use VoIP telephony in at least one of their locations, it stands to reason that cloud solutions offer far more benefits than traditional phone systems ever could.